iip-ecosphere/platform/platform/tools/Install/README.md

 # oktoflow platform: Install Support

-This project supports the installation of the oktoflow platform.
+This package supports the installation of the oktoflow platform.
+It contains step-wise installation scripts.
+All technical prerequisites are listed in [prerequisites document](https://github.com/iip-ecosphere/platform/tree/main/platform/documentation/PREREQUISITES.md).

 ## Platform dependencies (examples only)